emqx/cloud-docs/en_US/README.md

 ### Message Storage (Rule Engine)

-EMQ X Cloud supports the use of a rule engine to configure rules for processing and responding to devise messages and events.
+EMQ X Cloud supports the use of the rule engine to configure rules for processing and responding to devise messages and events.

 The rule engine not only provides a clear and flexible "configuration-based" business integration solution, but also simplifies the business development process, improves user ease of use, and reduces the coupling between business systems and EMQ X.